wllanos/NovistoTest/README.md

 There are routes grouped by `Metrics` and `Value Definitions`.
 You can test all these routes according to the documentation provided.

 **NOTE:** In the API solution, the CSV import has been added just in case you skip running the step two.

+> Pre-requisites
+Python 3.6.+ or any higher version.